Definitions of mass in Chemistry

 Relative atomic mass

-The relative atomic mass of an element is the weighted average of the relative isotopic masses of all its isotopes.
-It is represented by the symbol Ar and is the value usually found next to the symbol of an element in a periodic table.
+The relative atomic mass of an element is the weighted average of the relative isotopic masses of all its naturally occurring isotopes.
+It is represented by the symbol Ar and is the value usually found next to an element’s symbol in the periodic table.
 For example, the relative atomic mass of copper, Ar(Cu), is (62.929601 x 0.6917) + (64.927794 x 0.3083) ≈ 63.546.

 Relative isotopic mass % Abundance